trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Taleen, 17, female, Eastern suburbs, Egyptian Australian, Muslim

-I've received looks because of my hijab specifically because I live the Eastern suburbs and Muslims are not that common there.
+I've received looks because of my hijab specifically because I live in the Eastern suburbs and Muslims are not that common there.
 Once in the city a drunk lady came up to us, me and my cousins and my mum on the corner of George Street.
 It was crowded.
 We were all wearing the scarf.
 The lady started screaming at us, saying we bombed her children.
 She was right up in our face, yelling.
 Nobody said anything.

 ## Maysa, 17, female, Acacia Gardens, Syrian-Lebanese Australian, Muslim